E53klasky/shell--scritps/README.md

 # shell--scritps
-this is where i will save my shell script
+this is where i will save my shell script more soon to come